Performance Benchmarking of Tensor Trains for accelerated Quantum-Inspired Homogenization on TPU, GPU and CPU architectures: Accelerated Quantum Inspired Homogenization

 Instead of allowing each core rank $r_c$ to assume any positive integer value, we restrict it to the form $r_c = n\, r_0$ ($n, r_0 \in \mathbb{N}^+$), where $r_0$ is a prescribed minimal base rank and $n$ denotes its multiplicity.
 These parameters are chosen to reduce the number of distinct tensor shapes encountered during execution, thereby minimizing recompilation events while still retaining the benefits of rank adaptivity.
 Selecting $r_0$ equal to or larger than the naturally emerging maximal rank $r$ would eliminate adaptivity entirely and effectively yield a fixed-rank method.

 Coarse-graining is introduced through a lightweight modification of the compression algorithm.
 Instead of adapting the rank dimension iteratively during compression, we first set all singular values above the truncation threshold to zero and record the corresponding threshold index.
 After collecting these truncation indices across all cores, a separate coarse-graining function applies the truncation according to the aggregated parameters.
-This separation of responsibilities ensures that tensor shapes remain unchanged inside the jitted compression routine.
+This separation of responsibilities ensures that tensor shapes are preserved within the jitted compression routine.
 Importantly, no further modifications are required for other TT operations.
-Addition, multiplication, and related algebraic operations naturally yield new TTs whose intermediate ranks follow from the algebraic structure of the involved cores - the resulting ranks grow additively or multiplicatively in terms of the original ranks.
+Addition, multiplication, and related algebraic operations naturally produce new TT representations whose intermediate ranks follow from the algebraic structure of the involved cores.

 For our experiments, we set the minimal base rank to $r_0 = 16$.
-This value may be further refined by allowing $r_0$ to depend on the discretization rather than treating it as a constant.
+This value could be further refined by allowing $r_0$ to depend on the discretization rather than treating it as a constant.